Ricin: Vaccination

 Ricin toxin, RiVax, RTA1-33/44-198, and a single domain antibody-antigen complex with the RTA1-33/44-198 immunogen.
 Original figure can be found in Legler, et al.

 Ricin toxin vaccines have emerged as a focus in biodefense research.
 Two recombinant A subunit (RTA)-based vaccines, RiVax and RVEc (also known as RTA1-33/44-198), have completed Phase I clinical trials, and were found to be safe.
 These vaccines are based on modified versions of the ricin toxin A-chain, designed to reduce toxicity while maintaining immunogenicity.

-Developments

 A biopharmaceutical company called Soligenix, Inc. licensed an anti-ricin vaccine called RiVax from Vitetta et al. at UT Southwestern.
 The vaccine was found safe and immunogenic in mice, rabbits, and humans.
 Two successful clinical trials were completed.
 Soligenix was issued a US patent for Rivax.
 The ricin vaccine candidate was granted orphan drug status in the US and the EEC and, as of 2019, was in clinical trials in the US.
 Grants from the National Institute of Allergy and Infectious Diseases and the US Food and Drug Administration supported development of the vaccine candidate.